lsst/qserv/README.txt

 Quick start guide :
 ===================

-**NOTE FOR DEVELOPPERS** : The install procedure described in README.txt doesn't install Qserv from your current git repository version, but from a previously packaged Qserv uploaded on Qserv distribution server.
+**NOTE FOR DEVELOPERS** : The install procedure described in README.txt doesn't install Qserv from your current git repository version, but from a previously packaged Qserv uploaded on Qserv distribution server.
 See **README-devel.txt** in order to install Qserv from your current git repository version.

 Installing dependencies
 -----------------------